LiorMichaeli/Font-Recognition-in-Images/README.md

 Font recognition is a very important task, and it can help a lot to many people.
 For example, font is one of the most fundamental concepts in design, and therefore automatic font recognition from an image will help a lot to designers.
 As we know, Deep learning approaches are applied to many domains and tasks today, including Document Analysis tasks.
 In this competition, we needed to propose solutions for font recognition in images task on a special dataset, which we were provided with in the competition.

-In the competition I wrote code and I wrote a technical report on the project in the format of a paper.
+In the competition, I wrote code and I wrote a technical report on the project in the format of a paper.
 More detailed information appears in the technical report.

 I was very enthusiastic and enjoyed the project and I hope you will be enthusiastic about it too!